Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Data Description

-The second category consists of crime types: (1) \texttt{Extor} - number of extortion crimes, (2) \texttt{Murder} - number of murders, (3) \texttt{Burg} - number of burglaries, (4) \texttt{Shop} - number of shop robberies, (5) \texttt{Public} - number of public transport robberies, (6) \texttt{Street} - number of street robberies, (7) \texttt{Kidnap} - number of kidnappings and (8) \texttt{Total} - total number of infractions (some additional crimes beyond (1) through (7) are included here).
-These covariates are provided for 90 disjoint blocks in Neza.
+The second category consists of crime types, available from the Department of Citizen Security in Neza: (1) \texttt{Extor} - number of extortion crimes, (2) \texttt{Murder} - number of murders, (3) \texttt{Burg} - number of burglaries, (4) \texttt{Shop} - number of shop robberies, (5) \texttt{Public} - number of public transport robberies, (6) \texttt{Street} - number of street robberies, (7) \texttt{Kidnap} - number of kidnappings and (8) \texttt{Total} - total number of infractions (some additional crimes beyond (1) through (7) are included here).
+These covariates are provided for 90 disjoint areal units, referred to as blocks, in Neza.
 Figure \ref{fig:Map} shows the theft locations for the North and South regions.
 22 blocks are located in the North region with the remaining 68 blocks in the South region.
-They are indicated in white in the figure.
+They are shown in white in the figure.
 Of the thefts, 3,327 points (689 points) are observed in the South (North) region.
-These locations seem to be spread smoothly over the each region rather than suggesting concentration in ``hot spots.''
+These locations do not seem to suggest concentration in ``hot spots'' \citep{Weisburd(15)}.

+Unfortunately, the recovery locations are observed for only 382 of the theft locations.
+This is a commonly encountered situation in the context of car theft and recoveries \citep[see, e.g.,][]{Report(98)}.
+Based on \cite{Report(98)}, the number of recoveries moved around 12$\%$ in 1998 in US.
+Neza is moving around this figure although fifteen years after that report.
+The set of recovery locations can be relatively small compared to the set of theft locations.
+In particular, the structure of the Mexican police forces is such that local forces have authority over their region, perhaps their city.
+Information from other police departments is sometimes not accessible.
+For us, this means that the Neza police have authority only over the recoveries within the Neza region.
+That is why we only have data within Neza and may help to explain the low recovery rate.